Skip to Content

 Drag performers pose together on stage

-Catch a Burlesque Show: If you’re looking for a show that’s a bit more “Vegas” look no further than X Burlesque.
-Tickets to the topless revue that’s popular with bachelor parties, bachelorette parties, and couples looking to rev things up can be purchased in advance in a few different spots online:
+Tickets to the topless revue that’s popular with bachelor parties, bachelorette parties, and couples looking to rev things up land in the $50s.

 See Wayne Newton: Channel your inner Ellen Griswold and obsess over Mr. Las Vegas himself at “Wayne: Up Close and Personal”.
 Set in the intimate Bugsy’s Cabaret, you won’t want to miss this chance to see classics like “Summer Wind” and “Years” in person.